Proxy Directorship, Procuration (Prokura)

 Not at all!
 Okay, almost not all.
 Since the proxy director belongs to the legal representatives, his power of attorney may not be limited to the public.
 There is no way to officially restrict his external representation (§50 HGB).
 Third persons are entitled by law to believe that the proxy may perform as he does.
 However, this is not the end of the story.
 Keep on reading!

-Now this twit of a proxy director went out and acted outside of his competency and signed a contract.
-Argh.
+What happens if the assigned proxy director acted outside of his competency and signed a contract?

 To wrap it all up: the right hand of the principal.
 His duties are: